Sugar Cravings Can Be a Sign of Mineral Deficiencies

 If you’re anything like me, you know from experience that sugar cravings can be intense and persistent and can strike us at seemingly any time of day or night – during break time at work, while driving or sitting in traffic, when we’re relaxing in front of the TV after a long day, and, of course, during dessert after meals – leaving us vulnerable to everything from small sugary snacks to outright binges.

-When we give in to our sugar cravings, it’s so easy to blame ourselves for a lack of willpower and to resolve to do better “next time.”
+When we give in to our sugar cravings, it’s easy to blame ourselves for a lack of willpower and resolve to do better “next time.”

 But as we’ll soon see, there’s a lot more to sugar cravings than personal discipline.
 In fact, your body may be trying to tell you something important!